-We loved Marseille, but we’ve found that it can be a marmite city – some love it, some not so much.
+We loved Marseille, but we’ve found that it can be a Marmite city – some love it, some not so much.
 While it’s developed a lot in the past few years, it’s dirtier and more rundown than other cities in France.
 But – that’s what we loved about it, and its contrast to clean and shiny Lyon which we’d just left.

 How long should you stay in Marseille?

-To experience Marseille, a minimum stay of three to four days is ideal.
-This gives you enough time to explore the main attractions like the Notre-Dame de la Garde, the Vieux Port, and Le Panier Quarter while also allowing for some leisurely wandering and to stumble upon some hidden gems.
-If you’re planning day trips to nearby spots like the Calanques National Park or Cassis, consider extending your stay to five or six days.
+A minimum stay of three to four days in Marseille is ideal.
+This gives you long enough to explore the main attractions like the Notre-Dame de la Garde, the Vieux Port, and Le Panier Quarter while not feeling too rushed and with enough time to wander round some of it’s neighbourhoods.

 Where should you stay in Marseille?

 If you want to stay in the heart of Marseille, the Vieux Port area is the best choice.
-This area is full of life, with easy access to restaurants, bars, and major attractions like the iconic Notre-Dame de la Garde and the bustling Quai des Belges.
+This area is full of life, with easy access to restaurants, bars, and major attractions like the Notre-Dame de la Garde and the Quai des Belges.
 We stayed a few streets back from it, near Estrangin metro station, which was perfect for us.

 How do you get to Marseille?

-Marseille is well-connected by air, rail, and road.
-The Marseille Provence Airport is about 30 minutes by bus or taxi from the city centre (take the 91 bus which goes to Marseille Saint Charles train station.
+The Marseille Provence Airport is about 30 minutes by bus or taxi from the city centre (take the 91 bus to Marseille Saint Charles train station.
 You can buy tickets online or at the airport).
+If you’re landing late, note that the airport bus doesn’t run 24 hours – in that case, consider booking a transfer ahead of time.
+We use Welcome Pickups as we’ve always found them the cheapest and most reliable.

 Marseille’s Saint-Charles train station offers direct connections to major cities in France, such as Paris, Lyon, and Nice, as well as international connections to Italy and Spain.